There is a famous Hindi phrase that was used often to explain the power of policemen. It translates to “The law has very long arms”.

 $29,226,502

-Chinatown, written by Robert Towne and directed by Roman Polanski, is a celebrated film that has earned a place in the National Film Registry by the Library of Congress for its cultural significance.
+"Chinatown," penned by Robert Towne and masterfully directed by Roman Polanski, stands as a landmark in cinema, honored by the Library of Congress with placement in the National Film Registry for its profound cultural impact.

 Recommended: